Neil Young tunes

 Teach Your Children and Helpless were the two biggest tunes from this album which since has been included on many best-of lists as well as registered for preservation by the Library Of Congress in 2023.

-In 1972, Neil release what many consider his best album, the epic Harvest.
+In 1972, Neil released what many consider his best album, the epic Harvest.
 Here we find Heart Of Gold, Old Man, and The Needle And The Damage Done.
 All three are genuine top-class tunes.

 Harvest was so great that his next albums paled in comparison.
 It would take until American Stars ‘n Bars before we got another massive Neil Young hit in Like A Hurricane.